esposem/UALAC/README.md

 <br> <br>

 <br> <b> Switch View </b> <br>
-A view with all event/artwork descriptions that it's usually displayed under the LAC webpages.
+A view with all event/artwork descriptions that it's usually displayed under the artworks/events images or videos.
-Provides a smooth screen reader movement between the different descriptions.
 The switch view component is located in `/app/elements/switch-view` <br>
 In screen reader mode, go on the desidered description and press enter to change it.